Is Purified And Distilled Water The Same

 Distillation is one of the oldest methods of purifying water and has been used since ancient times to make drinking water safe.
 In recent years it has become increasingly popular with consumers due to its ability to remove impurities from tap water without the use of harsh chemicals or complex equipment.
 It is also very cost effective compared to many other forms of filtration.
 As distilled water does not contain any minerals or other nutrients, it must be fortified or combined with other sources of drinking water in order to provide a balanced diet.

-See also Is Freeze Distillation Safe
+See also What Is Simple Distillation And Fractional Distillation

 Many people prefer distilled water over tap or bottled varieties because it does not contain any added chemicals like fluoride or chlorine which can have adverse health effects when consumed over long periods of time.
 Additionally, distilled water does not have an unpleasant taste like some tap waters do due to their high mineral content.
 The lack of mineral content makes distilled water ideal for use in coffee makers and tea kettles as it produces a much more consistent flavor than hard tap waters do.